P3Senpai/Slovakia2019/README.md

 Version 2.00 (released on 16.08.19)
  * This is the new release for the upcoming 2016-2017 FIRST Tech Challenge Season.
- * Channel change is enabled in the FTC Robot Controller app for Moto G 2nd and 3rd Gen phones.
+ * Channel change is enabled in the FTC org.firstinspires.ftc.teamcode.Robot Controller app for Moto G 2nd and 3rd Gen phones.
  * Users can now use annotations to register/disable their Op Modes.
  * Changes in the Android SDK, JDK and build tool requirements (minsdk=19, java 1.7, build tools 23.0.3).
  * Standardized units in analog input.